wavefrontHQ/docs/pages/doc/tutorial_getting_started.md

 summary: Get started with navigating Wavefront, building Wavefront dashboards and charts, and creating an alert.
 The tutorial is based on the sample metrics preloaded in your Wavefront account.
 ---

 This tutorial gets you started with navigating Wavefront, building Wavefront dashboards and charts, and creating an alert.
+To complete these tasks you need access to a Wavefront instance.
+Sign up for a [free trial](https://www.wavefront.com/sign-up/)!

-To complete these tasks you need [Dashboard Management and Alert Management permissions](permissions_overview.html), which your Wavefront administrator can grant.
+You also need [Dashboard Management and Alert Management permissions](permissions_overview.html).
+Trial users have these permissions.
+If you're not in a trial, your Wavefront administrator can grant the permissions if you don't have them.

-The tutorial is based on the sample metrics preloaded in your Wavefront account.
+The tutorial is based on the sample metrics preloaded in each trial user's  Wavefront account.

 ## Review Sample Dashboards and Metrics